What Is the hCG Quantitative Blood Test?

 before your body has had time to produce enough hCG, you can get a false

 negative.
+In a false-negative test result, the test indicates that a woman is not pregnant, when in fact she is.
 Because hCG levels change so quickly during early pregnancy, the hCG

 quantitative test should be repeated within 48 to 72 hours to observe how the